b00tc4mp/isdi-parttime-202303/staff/manuel-barzi/web/app.12/README.md

 - add + button in the footer
 - on click open a modal window
 - in modal show a form with post and cancel buttons, and an input field for the text
-- on click post creates a new post in database by means of create-post logic
-- on click cancel closes the modal window

 ### Data